Async library for Plugwise USB-stick

 |Sting||No||No||Not supported yet|

-When the connection to the stick is initialized it will automatically connected to Scan for linked nodes
+When the connection to the stick is initialized it will automatically do a discovery of all linked nodes.

 I would like to extend this library to support other Plugwise device types, unfortunately I do not own these devices so I'm unable to test.
 So feel free to submit pull requests or log issues through github for functionality you like to have included.